MuhammadBurhanArshad/MyPHP/47 Array Intersect Functions in PHP/README.md

 ## Version Compatibility

-Remember: All these functions are available since PHP 5.0, with consistent behavior across versions.
+All these functions are available since PHP 5.0, with consistent behavior across versions.
 The callback variants provide flexibility when the built-in comparison operators aren't sufficient for your needs.